nanobox-io/nanobox-docs/source/boxfile/quick-reference.html.md

 title: Boxfile Quick Reference
 ---

 This doc is meant to act as a quick reference to all available base Boxfile Settings for code and data services.
-These settings are those made available by Pagoda Box, but [Engines](/getting-started/engines/) may make more available.
+These settings are those made available by Nanobox, but [Engines](/getting-started/engines/) may make more available.
 Those config options made available by engines should be documented in the engine's documentation.

 ###### Quick Links
 [Env Settings](#env-settings-in-the-boxfile)